 Lessons on the field and in life are best learned when presented in a simple manner.
 Teach the basics and keep standards high.

 Explain why

-By helping kids understand the connections between everyday decisions and real life outcomes, we can help them make smarter choices for brighter futures.
+By helping kids understand the connections between everyday decisions and real-life outcomes, we can help them make smarter choices which quide their futures.

 Celebrate the individual